Your browser version is no longer supported, so you may experience issues while using this site.

 Home building insurance policies often have a set sum insured, which is agreed upon by you and your insurer.
 It’s the maximum amount your insurer will pay in the event of a claim.
-AAMI offers you the extra option of Complete Replacement Cover, which means we’ll choose to repair or rebuild your house, to the same size and standard of your home before the insured event — which includes a bushfire — or to pay you what it would cost AAMI to do so.
+AAMI offers you the option of Complete Replacement Cover, which means we'll repair or rebuild your house to the same size and standard of your home before the insured event or to pay you the amount of the assessed quote to do so.
 It means you won’t have to worry about setting a specific sum insured, and helps avoid the risk of being underinsured if, say, there’s a sudden spike in building costs after a large bushfire, storm, cyclone or earthquake.

 What to consider when calculating your sum insured

 If you’ve decided to set a sum insured, make sure you avoid underinsurance.